 Today, my daughter is wearing a beach shirt with a shark on it, a pair of spiderweb patterned pants, a pink sparkly skirt, an enormous rainbow bow, and Batman flip flops.
 Does this go together?
 No. No it does not.
 Is it seasonally appropriate?
 Nope.
 Not even a little bit.
 Will people think I didn't do laundry and threw together whatever was left in the bottom of her drawers?
 Quite possibly.

 her, you guys.
 Her style is eclectic and weird and I'm just going to let her roll with it because it makes her happy and allows her freedom of expression and the sense of having a say in how she presents herself to the world.
 As long as she's warm or cool enough, comfortable, safe, and able to move freely then there's no reason to dictate what she has to wear.
 Their Haircuts

 he doesn't feel like it.
 (Recently he's been more inclined to get a trim if his hair gets in his eyes.)
 One time my daughter went from hair down to her butt to a bob in a single day.
 Learning the lesson that "hair grows back" was a hard one for me to learn personally — I put a lot of emotional baggage into my hair and I don't want that for my kids.
 So I feel like giving them control over what happens on their heads from day one is a positive step in that direction.
 I draw the line, at this age, at anything that can permanently damage hair, like some dyes and color treatments, but otherwise?
 Keep it tangle-free (or let me help you keep it tangle-free) and do what you want.
 Who They Hug

 owe anyone access to their bodies.
 They get to say how, when, and to whom they give physical affection, and I'll defend their right to say "no" every time.
 That doesn't mean I won't encourage hugs among loved ones or anything, but if they're not feeling it then I've got their back and will never force them.
 How They Greet People

 New England, people, and manners are king!
 So they have to greet people, but they get to choose how they're going to do it.
 Bare minimum is a "hello" and eye contact.
 A handshake, high five, or fist bump is also acceptable.
 (My son, hilariously, tried for a while to get handshakes going among his peer group.
 It didn't work out, but I was impressed by the effort and desire for formality.)
 What Playground Challenges They're Ready For

 Different parents have different approaches to this and that's fine, because they know their kids.
 For me, I never really held my kids back from climbing high jungle gyms or going down tall slides or experimenting with monkey bars or anything like that.
 I was always ready to catch them — like, literally catch them — but I didn't want to stifle their sense of curiosity and I wanted them to learn their limits organically while being encouraged in the knowledge that I didn't see anything wrong with them

 kid has specific issues with weight gain or nutrition or something, that's one thing.
 Mine don't and, as such, "The Clean Your Plate Club" is not a thing in my house.
 If they tell me they're not hungry then I assume they, the actual owners of their stomachs, are better informed than I am.
 I also know for a fact that they will not starve themselves because, trust me, eventually they'll always eat.

 basically insist on breakfast on a school day, because they won't have access to food until lunchtime and I don't want them to be hungry, because I know they'll get hungry before then.)
 What They Eat

 Look, it's not like my kids are fed a steady diet of licorice and chocolate bon bons or anything.
 They don't get ice cream for lunch.
 But I'm going to present them with healthy options (and the occasional treat) and let them choose from there.
 They're always going to be offered a variety of foods and encouraged to try new things, but I don't make them eat anything they don't want to.

-(And you know what?
 It's paying off now, guys.
 My 7-year-old asked me if I would make him kale to try.
 Kale.
 It's a long road but I'm seeing some landmarks that let me know I'm heading in the right direction.)
 Who They're Friends With

 I encourage them to include everyone in their play — and results have been good — but if they're just not feeling a kid we'll talk about why and all that but I'm not going to

 made her daughters do two sports — one they chose and one she chose — and made them see it through.
 Her reasoning, which I get and respect, was to get them out of their comfort zone and learn new skills, including being part of a team.